Nevada Sports Betting

 When the U.S. Supreme Court repealed PASPA in 2018, the growth of legal sports betting in the United States skyrocketed.
 Close to three dozen states have since legalized some form of sports betting, with the most common legislation including the licensing of online sportsbooks and mobile betting apps.
 Check our legal sports betting tracker to find out more about any state you're interested in.

-Over the past two years, large states like Ohio and Massachusetts have enjoyed massively successful online betting launches.
+Over the past few years, large states like Ohio and Massachusetts have enjoyed massively successful online betting launches.
 Sports fans get an extra way to engage with their favorite teams, and the states earn plenty of much-needed revenue from licensing fees and taxes.

-Most recently, legal North Carolina sports betting arrived on March 11, 2024, bringing eight of the best sportsbooks in the country to the Tar Heel state.
+More recently, legal North Carolina sports betting arrived on March 11, 2024, bringing eight of the best sportsbooks in the country to the Tar Heel state.
+And with events like the Copa America and Euro 2024 soccer tournaments happening all Summer long, the excitement and opportunities for sports betting enthusiasts continue to grow.

 Nevada Sports Betting FAQ